 The death of a loved one is an emotional and stressful time.
-Berryman Partners is here to assist in every step of the deceased estate administration process.
+Berryman Partners in Newcastle is here to assist in every step of the administration process for deceased estates.

 The administration of a deceased estate is a complex process, which coincides with an emotional time.
 Often someone appoints a friend or relative as their executor, but these duties can be quite complicated and many people nominated are unsure of what is expected of them.

 Our experienced solicitors can guide you through the administration process and take the stress out of the legal requirements.
 We can help you to interpret the wishes of the deceased and ensure that the estate is distributed in a fair manner.
 If you are a beneficiary of a Will and believe there may be an issue with the Will, visit out of Will Disputes and Estate Claims page for more information.